Super Bass: Commercial performance

 On the week of May 14, 2011, "Super Bass" debuted on the US Billboard Hot 100 at position 98.
 The following week it rose 50 spots to number 48.
 On the week titled May 21, 2011, "Super Bass" debuted on the Hot Rap Songs and Hot Digital Songs charts at number 25 and 31 respectively.
-In its 14th week, the song reached a new peak at number three on the Hot 100, while also having longevity on the charts for 39 weeks until 2012; 38 of which were in the top 50.
-In Canada, "Super Bass" debuted on the Canadian Hot 100 at number 92.
+In its 14th week, the song reached a new peak at number three on the Hot 100, while also having longevity on the charts for 39 weeks until 2012; 38 of which were in the top 50, becoming Minaj's first top ten-hit.
+In Canada, "Super Bass" debuted on the Canadian Hot 100 at number 92 and peaked at number six.
 It was the highest-charting female rap song since "Work It" by Missy Elliott in 2002.
 "Super Bass" entered the UK Singles Chart at number 46 on May 21, 2011, and after nine non-consecutive weeks of moving up the chart, reached a peak of number eight on the chart for the week ending August 13, 2011.
-In December 2013, "Super Bass" was certified 8× platinum by the Recording Industry Association of America (RIAA).
 As of December 2014, the song has sold 5 million pure sales in the United States.
 As of November 2021, the song has sold 10 million equivalent units in the United States and has been certified diamond.

+In Europe and Oceania, the song was a moderate success but reinforced Minaj's international recognition, reaching top ten in Belgium, Australia, Scotland, France and New Zealand, top twenty in Finland and Lebanon and top fifty in Austria and Sweden.

+"Super Bass" made an appearance in Switzerland and the Netherlands, becoming Minaj's first solo and second solo entry respectively.

 Music video

 Background

 On March 10, 2011, Minaj revealed during an interview with MTV News that she was shooting a video for "Super Bass" with director Sanaa Hamri and producers: Kimberly S. Stuckwisch, Michelle Larkin & Keith "KB" Brown.
 She explained the video's concept, stating that she wanted the video to be full of eye candy and that she wanted it to be colorful.
 On April 26, 2011, Minaj premiered a sneak peek of the music video on BET's 106 & Park.
 The preview showed Minaj in a pink wig with similarly-clad backup dancers gyrating to the song, wearing a uniform of white tank tops, denim short shorts, different colored bras, and different colored work boots and the same laces.

 Originally the video was set to premiere on the same show as where the preview was premiered on April 27, 2011, but instead was postponed.
 Minaj took to Twitter to explain that the music video has been pulled from the show and would not be premiering that date for unknown reasons.
 The music video instead premiered on Minaj's official Vevo account on May 5, 2011.
+As of April 2024, the music video has 1.02 billion views on YouTube.